-Carbon fiber exterior goodies are optional, as is a new AMG Night Package with extra high gloss black trim bits on the car's exterior.
+Carbon fiber exterior goodies are optional, as is an AMG Night Package with extra high gloss black trim bits on the car's exterior.
 For those seeking the ultimate visual touch, a carbon fiber engine cover is another extra-cost option.

 Inside, the car sports a three-spoke leather/alcantara steering wheel with a flattened rim at both the top and bottom to allow improved driver control.
 Other AMG-specific touches include sports seats and a new IWC-designed analog clock.

-Mercedes' COMAND infotainment system remains; controlled either by voice commands, a central knob or steering wheel-mounted buttons, it integrates the sedan's audio, navigation and Bluetooth-based connectivity functions into a single unit - a seven-inch display screen mounted on the dashboard.
+Mercedes' COMAND infotainment system remains; controlled either by voice commands, a central knob or steering wheel-mounted buttons, it integrates the sedan's audio, navigation and Bluetooth-based connectivity functions into a single unit.

 An optional mbrace system adds a host of cloud-based goodies, including a concierge service, location-based traffic and weather updates, stolen vehicle location assistance, automatic collision notification and more.
 Available apps add internet browsing, Google local search with street view, Yelp reviews, Facebook access and news reports.
 Owners can even use an mbrance smartphone app to remotely lock, unlock or locate their sedan.